 Colloidal Oatmeal bath – 1-2 cups in the bath.
 I like Aveeno Bath; link is below.

-Xanthium Relieve Surface to relieve itching and rash, take 3 tablets every 2 hours in the acute stages, then 3 tablets every 3 hours until symptoms clear.
+Take Xanthium Relieve Surface internally to relieve itching, rash, and other symptoms.
+Take 3 tablets every 2 hours in the acute stages, then 3 tablets every 3 hours until symptoms clear.
 May be more effective to take with Astra C. Both are professional herbal formulas and available here.

 Effective Herbal Formulas for pain from injuries

 It’s always best to go to the emergency room when you suffer from an injury.
 For minor incidents these herbal formulas are very effective.
-Even if you have a broken bone they will speed up your recovery.
+Even if you have a broken bone that’s been medically treated they will speed up your recovery.

-Resinall E Tabs for pain and swelling due to sprains, strains, contusions, fractures, torn sinews, bruising and lacerations.
+Resinall E Caps for pain and swelling due to sprains, strains, contusions, fractures, torn sinews, bruising and lacerations.
 Effective to take it before athletic events such as running, football, or boxing to prevent swelling and pain.
 This is a good one to keep in your medicine cabinet.
-Learn more here

-AC-Q Tabs for joint and muscle pain from traumatic and sports injuries; works well for acute lower body (below the waist) injuries, and chronic cases affecting the whole body.
-Learn more here
+AC-Q for joint and muscle pain from traumatic and sports injuries; works well for acute lower body (below the waist) injuries, and chronic cases affecting the whole body.

 First Aid Products